 The other night I found myself hanging out in upstate New York.
 I was at a small restaurant, the kind that has four or five tables, not fancy or anything, but very dim lighting.
 I noticed a picture hanging on the wall.
 I don’t know why I noticed it, but I did.
 The picture showed a lady on a beach wrapped in a blanket.
 She was smiling.
 It was a black and white photo.
 Geez, it really did look like simpler times back then.
 Behind her was a sprawling row of sand dunes and on top of them sat two modest houses, spread out by a few hundred yards.

 I could not stop thinking about that – only two houses on that beautiful beach?
 How?
 Where?
-Then it made sense.
-This picture was probably taken in another time.
+This picture was clearly taken in another time, maybe 50 or 75 years ago.
 So of course there was an undiscovered beach like that.
 Not only was there less economic development, less infrastructure, less money invested, but the population was also less than half of what it is now and something like the iPhone was incomprehensible.

 In the 1970s and 1980s, the population in the US was about 205 million.
 While quite a few people had color TVs, an even smaller number of people had a computer.
 Most people at these times had phones, but these were rotary phones, those giant phones that attached to a wall.
 Some young people reading this today will have to research what a rotary phone is.
 That’s how far we’ve come.